DBirmingham/sparta_ui_testing/README.md

 ## Usage

-Simply run the ruby files like any other
+Simply run the ruby files like any other through your terminal
 ```
 ruby [filename]
 ```